Metronidazole Patient Tips

-- Once absorbed, metronidazole diffuses into susceptible anaerobic organisms, where it is reduced to its active form.This active form and the free radicals that are also released inhibit bacterial DNA synthesis and increase DNA degradation, causing bacterial death.
-The precise way metronidazole works is unknown.
+- Once absorbed, metronidazole diffuses into susceptible organisms, where it becomes active and detrimentally affects DNA synthesis and degradation in the organism, causing cell death.
+However, the exact way metronidazole works is unknown.

 - Metronidazole belongs to a class of antibiotics known as nitroimidazoles.

 - Has good penetration into tissue and may be used in the treatment of infections caused by susceptible anaerobic bacteria that occur in the abdomen, gastrointestinal tract, genitourinary area, in the deeper layers of the skin, in bones or joints, throughout the blood, in the central nervous system, heart and lower respiratory tract.

 - Active against the following types of bacteria: gram-positive anaerobes (Clostridium species, Eubacterium species, Peptococcus species, Peptostreptococcus species); gram-negative anaerobes (some Bacteroides fragilis group organisms, Fusobacterium species, Protozoal parasites, Entamoeba histolytica, Trichomonas vaginalis).

 - May be used in the treatment of symptomatic and asymptomatic T. vaginalis infections.
 Male sexual partners of people with Trichomoniasis infections should be treated simultaneously.
 Isolating the organism from asymptomatic males can be difficult and negative smears or cultures cannot be relied upon.
 Treating asymptomatic male partners also reduces the reinfection rate in women.